 In the original design, which was made by the firm Pereira and Luckman, the site of the Theme Building would have been occupied by an enormous glass dome connecting all the terminals, which are now separate.
 It was rejected by the Los Angeles Building Department, which thought the plan too radical and worried that the cost of air conditioning the dome might be be exorbitant.

-Also, the airlines wanted their own terminals — no matter the inconvenience to travelers changing flights at LAX.
+Also, the airlines wanted their own terminals — no matter the inconvenience to travelers changing flights.

 Tower of Civilization